enlightenedscience/QCM-D_with_SARK-110/README.md

 # QCMD-analysis

-This repository contains python code for analysis of quartz crystal microbalance (QCM) data, including QCM with dissipation monitoring (QCMD).
+This repository contains python jupyter notebook code for analysis of quartz crystal microbalance (QCM) data measured by the SARK-110 antenna analyzer.